 No. The voice data and network data are on two separate virtual local area networks.
 However, your PC network cable can be plugged into your phone.

 ITS is committed to maintaining voice services in all circumstances.
-All of the VoIP phones will be backed by UPS battery which will provide power after a blackout.
-We are in discussions with Facilities Management to provide generator power for unlimited periods.
-In the meantime, ITS will maintain extended services from general offices and will provide several hours of uptime following a power outage.
-However, the exact uptime will vary, depending on your location and power consumption of pc's and phones in your area.
+All VoIP phones are backed by UPS battery which will provide power for a limited amount of time during a power failure.
+The exact uptime will vary, depending on your location and power consumption of pc's and phones in your area.
 ITS is committed to providing a minimum of 15 minute uptime following a power outage under worst case circumstances.
 Many locations are equipped with generator power to provide phone service for longer periods.
 Locations without a backup generator have emergency phones located in central areas such as general offices that will function during a power outage.
 Signage has been installed within those buildings to identify those locations.